agoose77/phd-thesis/content/2200-carbon-oxygen-14.md

 (a) {math}`2^+` and (b) {math}`4^+` states in {math}`{}^{14}\mathrm{C}` and {math}`{}^{14}\mathrm{O}` determined by AMD calculation.
 Close correspondence between the {math}`\pi`-bond chain states is observed, whilst the {math}`\sigma`-bond levels are expected to differ significantly in excitation energy and decay width.
 Figure taken from Ref. {cite:ps}`baba_coulomb_2019`.
 ::::

+## Conclusion

+The symmetries of the residual strong interaction provide a mechanism by which to elucidate the structure of a poorly understood nucleus using that of its mirror. {math}`{}^{14}\mathrm{O}` is one such nucleus, whose level scheme is less comprehensive than that of {math}`{}^{14}\mathrm{C}`.
+In this chapter, the justification for using one nucleus as a means of understanding the structure of its mirror is established.
+A discussion is made of the degree to which this model is appropriate, with particular emphasis on the shift in the potential that arises from the additional Coulomb contribution, and the discrepancy in the form of a Thomas-Ehrman shift.

+Using {math}`{}^{14}\mathrm{C}` as a reference, the literature is summarised to give an indication as to the predicted structures in {math}`{}^{14}\mathrm{O}`, and their properties.
+From this discussion, the notion that a linear chain LCCS state may be observable in the 14 MeV—19 MeV region is established.
+Additional molecular structures are also conjectured, with two triangular configurations, and a second linear state.
+Many of the referenced works use AMD simulations to establish their predictions, which is discussed in {numref}`content:amd-nuclear-model`.